digbmc/cwd-toolkit/_projects/03_adding-content.md

 ---
 layout: single
 permalink: /authors/ # should match the permalink in the navigation.yml file
-title: Authors of this site #insert your preferred title here
+title: Site Authors #insert your preferred title here
 header:
     image: /assets/images/default-1.jpg  # Putting the path to an image here will replace the header image.
     alt: "Describe your image here" # It is good practice to include an image desription as alt text.